 7.4.4.3.
 At the request of the manufacturer an alternative purge tat procedure can be used, if the procedure has been presented to and has been accepted by the technical service during the type approval procedure.

 7.5.
-The competent authority which has granted type approval may at any time verify the conformity control methods applicable to each production unit.
+The Type Approval Authority which has granted type approval may at any time verify the conformity control methods applicable to each production unit.

 7.5.1.
 The inspector shall take a sufficiently large sample from the series.

 7.5.2.
 The inspector may test these vehicles by application of paragraph 8.2.5. of this Regulation.
+[Editorial note: correct cross-reference needs to be confirmed]

 7.6.
-If the requirements of paragraph 7.5. above are not met, the competent authority shall ensure that all necessary steps are taken to re-establish conformity of production as rapidly as possible.
+If the requirements of paragraph 7.5. are not met, the Type Approval Authority shall ensure that all necessary steps are taken to re-establish conformity of production as rapidly as possible.

 Annex 7 - Appendix 1